ono7/dotfiles2/.info/wsl.md

-## copy and paste
+## copy and paste neovim

-put win32yank.exe in ~/loca/bin (win32yank comes with the windows portable version of neovim)
+install wl-copy (in setup/setup_linux_deps.sh), neovim will detect and use accordingly, tmux just works with alacritty configuration

 # wsl adjust the nat range to allow vpn